pkimes/sigclust2/README.md

 ### <a name="pearson"></a> Performing tests with multiple indices
-The `shc` function allows for testing along the same dendrogram simultaneously using different measures of strength of clustering as described in the [Details](#details) section.
+The `shc` function allows for testing along the same dendrogram simultaneously using different measures of strength of clustering.

 For example, it is possible to simultaneously test the above example using both the 2-means cluster index and the linkage value as the measure of strength of clustering.